QuantEcon/lecture-source-py/source/rst/getting_started.rst

 * ``pwd`` asks Jupyter to show the PWD (or ``%pwd`` --- see the comment about automagic above)

-    * This is where Jupyter is going to look for files to run
+    * This is where Jupyter is going to look for files to run.

-    * Your output will look a bit different depending on your OS
+    * Your output will look a bit different depending on your OS.

 * ``ls`` asks Jupyter to list files in the PWD (or ``%ls``)

-   * Note that ``test.py`` is there (on our computer, because we saved it there earlier)
+   * Note that ``test.py`` is there (on our computer, because we saved it there earlier).

 * ``cat test.py`` asks Jupyter to print the contents of ``test.py`` (or ``!type test.py`` on Windows)